Ancocodet/wp-umami/readme.txt

 Issues with the settings page were fixed and the overall feeling of the page was improved as well.

 == Changelog ==

+= 0.8.0 =
+* Added a simple dashboard widget for redirecting to the umami dashboard
+* Migrating the settings to a new option name to standardize variable names

 = 0.7.0 =
 * Increased the minimum required PHP version to 7.4